 Adjacent to Jonker, there’s a back street with plenty of highlights.
 The Baba & Nyonya Peranakan museum makes for an excellent hour of learning.
 Our guide gave us an interesting 45 minutes, filling our heads with all sorts of history.
 Our favourite titbit?
 That the floor tiles in one of the rooms were from Stoke-on-Trent!
 Needless to say we had a good chuckle between ourselves.

-Wandering up and down the river as the sun set was our favourite thing to do in the evening.
-The still of the water, the quietness of town, and the beautiful buildings all blended together to make for a lovely stroll.
+Wandering up and down the Melaka river as the sun set was our favourite thing to do in the evening.
+The stillness of the water, the quietness of the town, and the beautiful buildings all merged together to make for a lovely evening stroll.
 These photographs were taken during the day, and you can see just how quiet it was!

 Malacca was inhabited by the Dutch for 150 years, and the Dutch square is one of the remnants.
 The beautiful red buildings are eye catching and impossible to miss.
 A fun fact – the clock tower is not as old as it looks.
 It was built in 1886!
 This is the busiest part of town, with dozens of cyclos decked out in crazy Pikachu themes.
 You’ll just have to visit for yourself to see what we mean.